As a property owner, do you know about squatting laws in Texas?

 In Braunfels, for a squatter to qualify for an adverse possession claim, they must have color of title for 3 of the required 10 years.

-What Requirements Must Squatters Meet Before Owning a Property Adversely?
+What Requirements Must Squatters in Texas Meet Before Owning a Property Adversely?

-A squatter must meet certain requirements before making an adverse possession claim.
+A squatter needs to meet certain requirements before they can make an adverse possession claim and gain legal ownership of the Texas property.

 The requirements are as follows:

-- The squatter must be able to show proof that they are treating the property like their own.
+- The squatter has to be able to show proof that they are treating the property like their own.
 They can show documentation that proves landscaping and other beautification efforts have been carried out.

 - The squatter must live on the property continuously for at least 10 years.
 "Continuously" means the 10 year period must not be interrupted at any point.
 Even leaving for a week could invalidate their adverse possession claim.